How to get to the Shimanami kaido cycling route. Guide and route information.

 I booked the single room for one person (there is a single room for two people) and it was fine.

-There is just a bed, hanger and small desk but it was comfortable enough and the boat has some general areas to hang out and explore so you’re not stuck in the room the whole time.
+There is just a bed, hanger and small desk but it was comfortable.
+The boat has some general areas to hang out and explore so space wasn't an issue.

 Doors to the rooms on the orange ferry going between Osaka and Ehime.

-The bike fee applies if you don't bag your bike up.
-If you want to save a bit of cash and you have a bike bag you can always pack up the bike.
+On top of the very reasonable room fee there is a bike fee if you don't bag your bike up.
+If you want to save a bit of cash and you have a bike bag you can pack up the bike.

 Click the below link to see a PDF with all the prices, classes and some other information about the ferry.
 The PDF is actually provided by Orange Ferry.